hass-emulated-hue/core/.github/ISSUE_TEMPLATE/feature_request.md

 1. Please be sure to fill in the issue template completely and to the best of your ability so that we may understand your feature request.

-2. Do NOT use this template for user error/help/support questions.
-If this is for a help request, please go back and select the proper template.
+2. Do NOT use this template for anything other than a BUG REPORT.
+If this is for something else, click back and select the correct template.

 Basic GitHub Comment Tutorial:
 1. Logs